 One of the things I have learned along the way is that in order to be a friend you have to be willing to show your ugly/ "un-fineness".

-In a brand-new book that is being launched today, Never Unfriended by Lisa Jo Baker, this is one of many topics that are covered.
+In a brand-new book, Never Unfriended by Lisa Jo Baker, this is one of many topics that are covered.